Battle of Namdaemun: The Righteous Army

-Before the Battle of Namdaemun, the Righteous Army was mainly composed of poor peasants, fishers, tiger hunters, miners, merchants, and laborers.
-After the Battle of Namdaemun, many regular army members joined the Righteous Army in 1907.
+Before the Battle of Namdaemun, the Righteous Army mainly comprised poor peasants, fishers, tiger hunters, miners, merchants, and laborers; a significant part of the Imperial Korean Armed Forces kept resisting outside Seosomun Gate.
+After the Battle of Namdaemun, many regular army members joined the Righteous armies in 1907.
+Together, they solidified a foundation for the Righteous Armies’ Battle of 1907, which led to the Anti-Japanese War of the Righteous Armies.